Eigenstate correlations, the eigenstate thermalization hypothesis, and quantum information dynamics in chaotic many-body quantum systems: Overview

 Here and in the following, the argument of the $\delta$-function on quasienergy differences is taken modulo $2\pi$.
 The length $L(X,Y)$ appearing in the normalisation is defined by

 where notation of the form $|A\setminus B|$ indicates the number of sites that are in subsystem $A$ but not in $B$.
 The choice of subscript on $F_4(X,Y,\theta)$ indicates that this quantity characterises correlations within sets of four eigenstates.
+The normalization in Eq.~\eqref{F2} is chosen such that the Fourier transform of Eq.~\eqref{F2} with respect to the relative phase $\theta$ is unity at $t=0$, as will be explained below Eq.~\eqref{eq:time}.

 Somewhat surprisingly, at this order in powers of the eigenstates, Eq.~\eqref{F2} is the unique outcome of interest from the approach we have sketched for constructing correlators.
 To see this, consider potential alternatives.
 Any such alternative should involve two factors, each consisting of a trace over products of Schmidt matrices $C_X(a)$, since each trace carries a subsystem label and we are interested in correlations between a pair of subsystems.
 Moreover, at this order the two factors together involve four such matrices and four Hermitian conjugates.
 If these matrices are equally distributed between the two traces, then alternatives to Eq.~\eqref{F2} must all be generated by replacing $M_Y^*(abcd)$ with a similar factor that preserves invariance under changes of eigenstate phases.
 These can all be obtained from Eq.~\eqref{F2} using the equalities $M_Y(abcd) = M_Y(cdab) = M_{\overline{Y}}(adcb) = M^*_Y(badc)$ and so are equal to $F_4(X,Y,\theta)$ or $F_4(X,\overline{Y},\theta)$.
 Finally, one might regroup matrices under the trace, so that one trace involves six matrices and the other trace involves only two.
 Then, however, the value of the second trace is fixed via Eq.~\eqref{ortho} and is independent of subsystem label, eliminating the spatial dependence of interest.